Hyperlocal, community-owned air monitoring

 Advanced technology in the community’s hands

-We’ve installed air quality sensors throughout West Oakland, focusing on West Oakland’s air quality impact zones.
+We installed air quality sensors throughout West Oakland, focusing on West Oakland’s air quality impact zones.
 These are neighborhoods that experience higher levels of air pollution exposure and health risks, according to the West Oakland Community Action Plan.

-What do the sensors measure?
+What did the sensors measure?

 Black carbon, metals and dust